 To prevent incidents and demonstrate that the transit agency has done everything reasonable to protect its employees, their customers and the general public, certification is highly recommended.

-In summary, working on or around NGVs requires special awareness of safety procedures that are unique to these vehicles.
+Working on or around NGVs requires special awareness of safety procedures that are unique to these vehicles.
 It is imperative that transits — one of the largest adopters of CNG who routinely operate in densely populated urban and suburban residential areas — be proactive in mitigating risk by implementing safety practices and procedures that protect their employees, passengers, and the general public.
 By implementing all four best practices described in this article, safety-leaders in regional transit systems can be sure that the gold standard for safety in their CNG fleet is achieved.

 NGVi’s offers ASE-accredited training courses that cover the full spectrum of knowledge and skills required for technicians to be able to work safely on and around natural gas vehicles.
-For more information about training related to this subject, click here.
+For more information about training and certification related to this subject, click here.